How to Bypass MLB Blackout Restrictions: Watch MLB.TV Games

 To bypass MLB.TV blackouts on your Android phone, you’ll need to complete more steps than you would when accessing the MLB site on your desktop device.
 Here’s how to do it:

 - Root your Android phone so that you can tamper with system settings.

 - Install a trusted GPS location-spoofing app of your choice

-- Download and install the MLB At Bat app.
+- Download and install the MLB app from the Google Play Store.
 If you already have it installed, make sure to clear your app cache before proceeding to the next step.